 Case Studies and Testimonials can reassure prospects you’re not lying about your products or services.
 It can also help you clinch big projects and contracts if it shows how well you worked with other customers on similar projects.

 Basically, case studies and testimonials put to rest all doubts and answer your prospects’ questions as well.
 Make it a priority to share successful use cases and collect testimonials from past and current clients, if you aren’t already doing so!

-Now that you know case studies and testimonials play a key role in how to make an effective sales presentation, here are some templates you can use to share your case studies and testimonials with your audience:
+These are some templates you can use to share your case studies and testimonials with your audience.

 6. Offer a free trial

 This technique may not work for some products and services.
 But if it makes sense for your business, then we highly recommend you do so.
 Why?
 Because people love free stuff!

 In addition to making your sales pitch a lot more attractive, a free trial gives your audience a definitive idea of what they’re getting into if they buy from you.
 The benefits you’ve been telling them about in your sales presentation will not just be theoretical, they can actually experience it.